West Mayfield, Pennsylvania: History

 As the new tube mill was built, there was a need for homes and workmen and their families, so the farms gradually became subdivisions.
 As the plant expanded, more and more homes were needed.
-It is a fairly densely populated area, as contrasted with Chippewa, Darlington, or South Beaver Township.
+It is a fairly densely populated area, as contrasted with Chippewa, Darlington, or South Beaver townships.
 West Mayfield probably has more families of different ethnic backgrounds than any other areas as well.
-As industrial needs increased, people from many walks of life sought employment in the Borough.
+As industrial needs increased, people from many walks of life sought employment in the borough.
 It had the highest proportion of rentals in the Blackhawk District in 1970, but with the increasing number of apartments in both Chippewa and Patterson and the increase in new homes built in West Mayfield, the percentage has probably changed in the past ten years.
 The area is .66 square miles, and it has a population of about 2,200.

 West Mayfield is fairly close-knit, in terms of community spirit.
 They have an active Volunteer Fire Department, and the school has enjoyed the support of a fine Parent-Teacher Organization.
 The P.T.O. has contributed much to the library, school equipment and furnishings, school programs and activities, including field trips.
 Most of the youngsters participate in various Little League ball clubs with much support from the community.
 The "Hollow" is West Mayfleld's main recreational facility.
 It is the community park in Harbison Hollow.
 An extensive flat area features three ball fields, basketball and tennis courts, picnic shelters and playground equipment.
 It is the site of the annual school picnic.
 Teachers and children walk to the park.
 Bordered by the wooded hillsides, it is reminiscent of the way it might have been at the Edwards School a hundred years ago.